jasminpatry/boostino/README.md

 # BooSTIno
-A Teensy 3.6/Tactrix OP 2.0 logger and gauge for my 2014 Subaru STI.
+A Teensy 3.6-based logger and gauge for my 2014 Subaru STI.

 Photo of current version: